 OLOF DALLNER (Coach) is an ultra endurance and triathlon athlete.
 He is a Level I USAT certified triathlon coach and currently a category 3 road cycling.
 He has won 3 Spartan Death Races and completed several 48+ hour challenges.
 In 2013 he finished 2nd in the Spartan World Championship Ultra Beast obstacle race, 3rd in Worlds Toughest Mudder, and 1st in Quintuple Anvil (5x continuous Ironman distance) triathlon.
 In 2015 he ran a 2:47 marathon and finished 3rd overall at the NYRR 60k (4:35).
 In 2016 Olof finished 3rd overall at IM Louisville (9:09) and qualified for Kona.
 Olof is a firm believer that everyone can go beyond their perceived limits, and he is passionate about showing you how.

 DOC GOLDEN (Coach & Ambassador) has been with Empire Tri Club since 2015, coaching since 2016.
 Like many, she started running in Junior High and High School track & field.
-After completing her BS in Music Education at New York University she took back the night and started doing New York Road Runners and obstacle races.
+After completing her BS in Music Education at New York University she started doing New York Road Runners and obstacle races.
 Doc is a now USA Triathlon Level 1 certified coach, an Ironman triathlete, an 8x marathoner and she has been sponsored by Newton Running since 2018.
 It all started in 2015 when she joined Empire’s Beginner Program, setting her sights on completing her first triathlon.
-Only planning to complete 1 triathlon that year, she fell in love with the sport and the team and completed 5 triathlons that year!
+Only planning to complete 1 triathlon that year, she fell in love with the team and the sport and completed 5 triathlons that year!
 She is a true testament to the power of positivity and her energy and passion for pushing herself and her peers to their limits is contagious to everyone around her.
 Her enthusiasm and vivacious spirit make her a natural fit to mentor and lead our next generation of beginner triathletes.
 Doc’s motto is, “teamwork makes the dream work”, and you will often spot her in the middle of the pack or the back of the pack smiling and helping people crush their goals and make their dreams come true!